 Let $\Delta$ and $\Delta'$ be simply laced Dynkin diagrams with Coxeter numbers $h$ and $h'$.
 Let $Q$ and $Q'$ be quivers with underlying graphs $\Delta$ and $\Delta'$.
 According to Lemma~\ref{lemma:reduction-to-y-boxten}, in order to show the periodicity conjecture for $(\Delta,\Delta')$, it suffices to show that the restricted $Y$-pattern $\mathbf{y}_\boxten$ associated with $Q\boxten Q'$ and the sequence of mutations

 is periodic of period dividing $h+h'$.
-By section~\ref{ss:periodicity-from-that-of-tropical-Y-variables}, for this it suffices to show that, for each vertex $v$ of $Q\boxten Q'$, the sequences $\eta_v(t_{pN})$ and $F_v(t_{pN})$ are periodic in $p$ of period dividing $h+h'$, where the vertices $t_i$ of $\mathbf{T}_N$ are those visited when going through an integer power of $\mu_\boxten$.
+By section~\ref{ss:periodicity-from-that-of-tropical-Y-variables}, for this it suffices to show that, for each vertex $v$ of $Q\boxten Q'$, the sequences $\eta_v(t_{pN})$ and $F_v(t_{pN})$ are periodic in $p$ of period dividing $h+h'$, where the vertices $t_i$ of $\mathbb{T}_N$ are those visited when going through an integer power of $\mu_\boxten$.

-Now let $A$ be the algebra $kQ\ten kQ'$ and $\cc_A$ its associated cluster category with canonical cluster-tilting object $T$ as recalled in section~\ref{ss:2-CY-realizations-of-triangle-products}.
+Now let $A$ be the algebra $kQ\ten kQ'$ and $\cc_A$ its associated cluster category with canonical cluster tilting object $T$ as recalled in section~\ref{ss:2-CY-realizations-of-triangle-products}.
 By Corollary~\ref{cor:cluster-category-Hom-finite}, the endoquiver of $T$ is isomorphic to $Q\boxten Q'$ so that the category $\cc_A$ yields a $2$-Calabi-Yau realization of $Q\boxten Q'$.
 In particular, it makes sense to consider the sequence of cluster tilting objects

 associated with the vertices $t_i$.
 If we can show that the endoquivers of all the objects $T(t_i)$ do not have loops nor $2$-cycles, it will follow from Corollaries~\ref{cor:decat-tropical-Y-variables} and \ref{cor:decat-F-polynomials} that, for all vertices $v$ of $Q\boxten Q'$ and all $i$, we have